kietn2610/Breast-Cancer-Classification-Project/README.md

 1) Load Data: Load the Breast Cancer dataset from scikit-learn.
 2) Data Splitting: Split the dataset into training and testing sets.
 3) Implement different classifiers:
-Decision Tree
+Decision Tree,
-Bagging
+ Bagging,
-AdaBoost
+ AdaBoost,
-Random Forest
+ Random Forest.
  Evaluate each classifier's accuracy and visualize the results.